pandas-dev/pandas/doc/source/io.rst

 .. versionadded:: 0.23.0

 ``read_json`` also accepts ``orient='table'`` as an argument.
-This allows for the preserveration of metadata such as dtypes and index names in a round-trippable manner.
+This allows for the preservation of metadata such as dtypes and index names in a round-trip manner.

   .. ipython:: python